 I work in the area of computer systems, broadly defined.
-This includes network, wireless networking, computer architecture as well as privacy and analysis of data data sets.
+This includes network, wireless networking, computer architecture as well as privacy and analysis of data sets.
 Previously, I have been involved in high performance computing and storage systems.
 I’m also interested in and publish on technology policy, particularly Internet and wireless policy.

 Dept. of Computer Science